MultiPath Memory Access: Breaking Host-GPU Bandwidth Bottlenecks in LLM Services: Background and Motivation

+We quantify the performance impact of host--GPU data movement on two representative operations that exercise common host--GPU data-movement paths: KV cache movement and model-weight movement.
+All measurements use our 8$\times$H20 testbed (hardware details in \S\ref{sec:design-eval}).

-\textbf{The time to fetch cache from host-memory accounts for up to 70\% of the total TTFT.} Systems like vLLM~\cite{kwon2023efficient} and HuggingFace Accelerate~\cite{accelerate} offload long sequence key-value caches, which cannot fully fit into GPU memory during autoregressive decoding, to host-memory.
-This results in frequent D2H/H2D transfers as page caches are transferred between the host and GPU.
-The speed of fetching this cache has a direct and substantial impact on latency-critical metrics TTFT.
-We measure the TTFT for prefix cache hits under different context lengths using the LMCache+vLLM~\cite{lmcache} inference framework with prefill–decode disaggregation.
-As shown in Figure~\ref{fig:h2d}, prefix cache fetching time can account for up to 70\% of the total TTFT, when 64k token hits on the Qwen-7B-Chat~\cite{bai2023qwen} model.
-This proportion increases with the context length and is further affected by model hyperparameters, including hidden size, number of hidden layers, attention heads, and KV heads.
-Moreover in real-world applications like multi-turn conversations, code generation, and retrieval-augmented generation, context lengths often exceed 100k tokens~\cite{jin2024ragcache}, further exacerbating the impact of prefix cache transfer latency.
+\textbf{Fetching cached KV pages from host memory accounts for up to 70\% of TTFT.} Systems like vLLM~\cite{kwon2023efficient} and SGLang~\cite{zheng2024sglang} offload long-sequence KV caches to host memory when they cannot remain resident in GPU memory.
+When a cached prefix is reused, the serving engine must fetch the corresponding KV pages from host memory back to the GPU before decoding can proceed.
+This fetch latency directly affects time-to-first-token (TTFT), a latency-critical serving metric.
+We measure TTFT for prefix-cache hits under different context lengths using the LMCache+vLLM~\cite{lmcache} inference framework with prefill--decode disaggregation.
+As shown in Figure~\ref{fig:h2d}, prefix-cache fetching accounts for up to 70\% of total TTFT for a 64\,k-token cache hit on Qwen-7B-Chat~\cite{bai2023qwen}.
+This fraction increases with context length and depends on model architecture, including hidden size, number of layers, attention heads, and KV heads.
+Moreover, in real-world applications such as multi-turn conversations, code generation, and retrieval-augmented generation, context lengths often exceed 100\,k tokens~\cite{jin2024ragcache}, further exacerbating the impact of prefix-cache transfer latency.

-\textbf{The time to load/store models from/to host-memory accounts for up to 90\% of the model switching}.
-In vLLM’s Sleep Mode (Level 1), switching between different specialized models is permitted to improve GPU utilization.
-The mode first swaps out model weights from GPU memory to host-memory via D2H transfers(fall-asleep), then swaps in the weights of a newly loaded model from host-memory back to GPU memory via H2D transfers(wake-up).
-We evaluated the data transfer overhead of vLLM’s Sleep Mode~\cite{sleepmode}—i.e., model swap in and swap out by Level 1 sleep across models~\cite{bai2023qwen,yang2025qwen3} of different sizes.
-As shown in Figure~\ref{fig:sleep03}, data transfer increasingly dominates total model swap latency as the model size grows—ranging from 40–50\% for 0.6B parameters, about 75\% for 4B parameters, and exceeding 85–95\% for the 32B parameters.
+\textbf{Model wake-up and switching latency is dominated by weight transfer.} In vLLM's Sleep Mode (Level 1), a model instance can release its weights from GPU memory and later reload them, enabling memory reuse across serving workloads.
+The sleep path copies weights from GPU memory to host memory via D2H transfers, and the wake-up path copies them back via H2D transfers.
+We evaluate this transfer overhead across models~\cite{bai2023qwen,yang2025qwen3} of different sizes.
+As shown in Figure~\ref{fig:sleep03}, data transfer increasingly dominates total sleep/wake latency as model size grows---from roughly 40--50\% at 0.6B parameters to over 95\% at 32B---and the largest model takes $\sim$2.5\,s to wake or switch, well above sub-second TTFT targets.